secretstartups/handbook/content/handbook/security/physical-security-standard-for-company-assets.md

 - Personal mobile phone and tablet usage [must be passcode protected](https://handbook.gitlab.com/handbook/people-group/acceptable-use-policy/#personal-mobile-phone-and-tablet-usage).

 - Sensitive data should not be stored on removable storage devices, such as USB drives or external hard drives.
-External media on company assets [is not sanctioned](https://handbook.gitlab.com/handbook/people-group/acceptable-use-policy/#use-of-external-media-on-company-assets).
+External storage devices on company assets [is not sanctioned](https://handbook.gitlab.com/handbook/people-group/acceptable-use-policy/#use-of-external-media-on-company-assets).

 - Printing documents containing sensitive information as defined by the [Data Classification Standard](https://handbook.gitlab.com/handbook/security/data-classification-standard/) is prohibited.